Cybersecurity: A Necessity for Every Business

 “We only store vaccination records and owners’ phone numbers,” the practice manager said.
 “Who’d bother targeting us?”

-Yet one phishing email did precisely that—shutting down their booking system, locking every invoice, and flashing a demand for $40,000 in cryptocurrency.
-After two days of cancelled consults, they surrendered half the ransom to get back online.
-If you’ve ever muttered “I’ve got nothing to hide” or “Hackers chase the big guys,” pull up a chair.
+Yet, one phishing email did exactly that.
+It shut down their booking system, locked every invoice, and displayed a demand for $40,000 in cryptocurrency.
+After two days of canceled consultations, they surrendered half the ransom to regain access.

 Why the Little Fish Taste Sweetest